COVID-19 Travel Information (Updated April 8th, 2021)

 Do I need a COVID test to fly?

 If you are travelling within Canada, you do not require a COVID test.
-However, some provinces do require you to self-isolate for 14 days upon entry.
+However, some provinces do not allow discretionary travel and/or require you to self-isolate for 14 days upon entry.
 For more information, see www.time-to-travel.ca.

 Where can I get a COVID test?